 Good quality sleep is essential to optimal health for both genders and at all ages.
-Yet getting enough quality and quantity hours of sleep are essential to maintaining physical, mental and emotional health.
+Getting enough quality and quantity hours of sleep are essential to maintaining physical, mental and emotional health.
 Focus, creativity and productivity suffer when sleep is compromised.
-Discover why sleep is so important and what can be done, to ensure you’re getting your daily quota!
+Discover why sleep is so important and what can be done, to ensure you’re getting your daily quota of Zzzzzz’s!

 Mary Jane is also an Executive Board member at PWN Amsterdam.
-This is part of PWN Global, a network with an overarching goal of achieving gender-balanced leadership and supporting women in growing in their careers.
+This is part of PWN Global, a network with an overarching goal of achieving gender-balanced leadership and supporting women to grow in their careers.
 She is a volunteer with Bridge2Hope, a Dutch project which supports human trafficked survivors.

-Worked for, amongst others: Deloitte, SportCity, Estec, Statoil, Erasmus University, Ministry of Economic Affairs and Climate, PwC, Erasmus Medical Center, SecMan and Liberty Global.
+Worked for, among others: Deloitte, SportCity, Estec, Statoil, Erasmus University (ECWO), Ministry of Economic Affairs and Climate, PwC, Erasmus Medical Center, SecMan and Liberty Global.